maoberlehner/markus-oberlehner-net/content/blog/vue-router-page-transitions.md

 +++
 date = "2018-06-10T10:15:15+02:00"
-title = "Vue Router Page Transitions" description = "Learn how to transition between pages with Vue Router and how to combine various animations like zoom, slide and fade." intro = "In my last article we've explored how to use the powerful Vue.js transition component, to animate an element from zero height to auto height.
+title = "Vue Router Page Transitions with Fade, Slide and Zoom Effects" description = "Learn how to transition between Vue Router Views using fade, slide and zoom effects.
+Examples for using animations for Vue Router page transitions." intro = "In my last article we've explored how to use the powerful Vue.js transition component, to animate an element from zero height to auto height.
 Today we'll take a look at how we can utilize the transition component to create fancy transitions between different pages of a Vue Router powered Vue.js application..." draft = false categories = ["Development"]